KnowledgeCaptureAndDiscovery/somef/README.md

     -o, --output PATH             Path to the output file.
 If supplied, the output will be in JSON

-    -g, --graph_out PATH          Path to the output Knowledge Graph file.
-If supplied, the output will be a Knowledge Graph, in the format given in the --format option
+    -c, --codemeta_out PATH       Path to an output codemeta file -g, --graph_out PATH          Path to the output Knowledge Graph export file.
+If supplied, the output will be a Knowledge Graph, in the format given in the --format option chosen (turtle, json-ld)
-    -c, --codemeta_out PATH       Path to an output codemeta file (in JSON-LD)

   -f, --graph_format [turtle|json-ld]
                                   If the --graph_out option is given, this is the format that the graph will be stored in

+  -p, --pretty                    Pretty print the JSON output file so that it
+                                  is easy to compare to another JSON output file.

+  -m, --missing                   JSON report with the missing metadata fields
+                                  SOMEF was not able to find.
+The report will be placed in  $PATH_missing.json, where
+                                  $PATH is -o, -c or -g.

   -h, --help                      Show this message and exit.
 ```